 - organise the clean-up and closing of the restaurant.

-Depending on the size of the restaurant, maitres d'hotel may also be involved in cashing up, balancing the books and other accounts work.
+Depending on the restaurant, maitres d'hotel may also do cashing up and other accounts work.

 Skills and knowledge